Benhooky/JavaThreadsLabs/README.md

 ## Program Structure
 The program comprises two main Java files:

-Main.java: This file is responsible for reading a tridiagonal matrix and a vector b from the "matrix.txt" file.
+`Main`: This file is responsible for reading a tridiagonal matrix and a vector b from the "matrix.txt" file.
 It then uses the SLAUSolver class to solve the linear system and displays the results.

-SLAUSolver.java: This class implements the parallel tridiagonal matrix algorithm for solving linear systems with tridiagonal matrices.
+`SLAUSolver`: This class implements the parallel tridiagonal matrix algorithm for solving linear systems with tridiagonal matrices.
 It utilizes multi-threading to enhance efficiency.

 The program also includes a sample data file:

-matrix.txt: This file contains a sample tridiagonal matrix and vector b for testing the program.
+'matrix.txt': This file contains a sample tridiagonal matrix and vector b for testing the program.
 You can replace the data in this file with your own linear system for solving.
 This structure outlines the key components of the program and how they work together to solve linear systems with tridiagonal matrices.

 ## Usage